Viladoman/CompileScore/README.md

 - Zoom: Control + Mouse Wheel
 - Scroll: Middle mouse press and drag

+### Standalone App

+This repository also contains a standalone app with the same visualization and code as the VS extension.
+It can prove useful to compare results or open reports without having to open Visual Studio.

+The app needs to be build.
+The solution can be found at *CompileScore/WPF/CompileScoreWPF.sln*

 ## How it works

 Setup the C++ compiler to output a trace for what happened during the build.
 We can then aggregate all that data using the DataExtractor in this repository, and use it together with the VS plugin in order to visualize the data inside Visual Studio.